Latest weather observations guide

 The map view allows you to view recent weather data for the UK for both specific observing locations and mapped information such as radar and satellite pictures.
 Observations cover a range of elements including weather, temperature, wind speed and direction.
 Alternatively, mapped observational information is available in the form of rainfall radar, visible and infra-red cloud satellite images and pressure maps.

 To display your chosen observation type, select one of the options from the map menu on the right.
-A key is provided below the timeline if appropriate, you can also find a more detailed key in our guide to symbols and terms.
+A key is provided below the timeline if appropriate, you can also find a more detailed key Key to symbols and terms.

 You can pan and zoom around the map using the controls in the top left of the map or by using your mouse to click and drag the map and the mouse wheel to zoom in and out.